infinite-table/infinite-react/www/pages/docs/latest/learn/examples/dynamic-pivoting-example.page.md

 title: Dynamic Pivoting Example
 ---

-This demo shows how you can use Infinite Table api to construct a grid with grouping and pivoting defined at runtime.
+This example showcases client-side grouping, pivoting and aggregation.
+These properties are changed dynamically at run-time via the UI.

 It also showcases different way of customizing columns based on dynamic conditions: